GitHubbubble/gitPro/README.md

 #Stashing

-Imagine this situation: you just made a commit for a.cpp and are half way developing b.cpp, but you suddenly realize that there is a small mistake in a.cpp.
+Imagine this situation: you just made a commit for `a.cpp` and are half way developing `b.cpp`, but you suddenly realize that there is a small mistake in `a.cpp`.
-If you want to keep your work in b.cpp, you have to make a commit for b.cpp with half-way work and then back to a.cpp and fix the bug.
-If you back to fix the bug in a.cpp without making the commit for b.cpp, you'll lose all the work in b.cpp since the last commit.
+If you want to keep your work in `b.cpp`, you have to make a commit for `b.cpp` with half-way work and then back to `a.cpp` and fix the bug.
+If you back to fix the bug in `a.cpp` without making the commit for `b.cpp`, you'll lose all the work in `b.cpp` since the last commit.

 Stashing is a way to solve this kind of problem -- fix the bug in previous commit without losing your recent work.

 Now let's try the stash command:
-Create a.cpp and b.cpp, make a commit for a.cpp and make some development in b.cpp after the commit.
+Create `a.cpp` and `b.cpp`, make a commit for `a.cpp` and make some development in `b.cpp` after the commit.
 ```
+$ mkdir test
+$ cd test
+$ git init
+Initialized empty Git repository in /Users/wangjinhang/Desktop/test/.git/
 $ touch a.cpp
 $ toch b.cpp
 $ vim a.cpp